 Vision AI uses cameras to detect vehicles.
-The example in Fig. 7.12 shows three mobile spaces using a camera as the detector type (up to four spaces can be covered using a single camera).
-It will be configured as follows.
+The example in Fig. 7.14 shows three mobile spaces using a camera as the detector type (up to four mobile spaces or two pull-forward spaces or a combination of both can be monitored using a single camera).
+Three mobile spaces will be configured as follows.